wds4/tribal-tapestry/experiment/hypothesis.md

 Think of a thread as a representation to a thought or an idea.

 A toxic thread is defined as one that exacts a cost to the individual via interference with the normal functioning of the standard cognitive mode.
 Toxicity is typically achieved either by contradicting observation or engaging in logical fallacy.
-These are always done in service to the tribal narrative fiction.
+In practice, these are typically removed by the standard cognitive mode unless they are protected and implemented by the tribal cognitive mode, in service to the tribal narrative fiction.

 ## The game theory for why this system makes sense